Jan 9 • 1HR 40M

 Lars Doucet - 01:09:48:

-Anglo-Saxon treasure and Roman treasure.
-And so before what they would have as someone would find it and like go like hide it or melt it down because they didn't want the government to tax
+I think with the case of minerals you have to have something more like the Norwegian model where you need to basically give some incentive to someone to produce or to not withhold that resource.
+A good example would be the treasure law in England because England has ancient Anglo-Saxon treasure and Roman treasure.
+Before what they would have as someone would find it and like go like hide it or melt it down because they didn't want the government to tax them.

-is treasure law, which is not perfect, but it's okay.
-But they're like, we, this is our heritage, right?
-We want that in a museum.
+So they passed this treasure law, which is not perfect, but it's okay.
+They're like, “This is our heritage.
+We want that in a museum.”
 So here's the deal.
-If you find treasure, you're going to get paid.
-And the landowner's going to get paid.
-So there's an incentive for people to go out with metal detectors.
-And there's an incentive for a landowner to let people do that.
+If you find treasure, you're going to get paid and the landowner is going to get paid.
+So there's an incentive for people to go out with metal detectors and there's an incentive for a landowner to let people do that.
 And then the government's going to put it in a museum.
-Yeah.
-You know, you're going to, you're going to be rewarded for the discovery of that thing.
-But that thing is itself, its value is going to be captured because it's the heritage of the British people.
-The opposite of this is the Spanish government.
-Whenever someone finds a ship full of gall, a galleon full of gold on the bottom of the ocean, if you go and you invest the capital, bring that up to the surface, you know, and you're in Spanish waters or the Spanish government finds you, or you like take it not to Spain, a Spanish admiral in court is going to try to get its claws on that gold.
-In the view of the Spanish government, like basically the incentives they're producing is to make sure that nobody ever, ever recovers a ship.
+You're going to be rewarded for the discovery of that thing but the value of that thing itself is going to be captured because it's the heritage of the British people.

 Dwarkesh Patel - 01:11:59: